MCX Clearing Corporation Pays ₹50 Lakh Penalty Following Technical Issue on January 28

 Regulatory Disclosure and Compliance

 Multi Commodity Exchange of India Limited has formally disclosed the penalty payment through its wholly owned subsidiary Multi Commodity Exchange Clearing Corporation Limited (MCXCCL) in compliance with SEBI circular dated July 05, 2021.
-The company issued a follow-up disclosure on March 25, 2026, clarifying the actual transfer date, following its initial disclosure to BSE Limited on March 24, 2026, under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The company issued the disclosure on March 30, 2026, to BSE Limited under Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, with reference letter no. MCX/SEC/2667.

 | Parameter: | Details |